FindMySchool LogoFindMySchool

 For sixth form entry, the admission arrangements set an overall capacity of 120 students, including a published admission number of 20 for external applicants, with minimum academic entry standards referenced in the sixth form prospectus.
 If external applications exceed places, priority is given to looked after and previously looked after students, then distance acts as a tie break.

-If you are weighing this school, FindMySchool’s Map Search can be useful for testing how your home location compares with realistic distance based competition patterns across local alternatives, even where a single “last distance offered” figure is not published.
+If you are weighing this school, FindMySchool’s Map Search can be useful for testing how your home location compares with realistic distance based competition patterns across local alternatives, even where a single “furthest distance at which a place was offered” figure is not published.

 Applications